 Isaiah 66:10-14 with Psalm 66:1-9

-Worship resources for the Fourth Sunday in Lent Year C are at Worship Ways
+Worship resources for the 14th Sunday in Ordinary Time Year C, Fourth Sunday after Pentecost (Proper 9) are at Worship Ways

 by Kathryn Matthews